Autism Research—What’s New in October

 Does exercise ‘improve’ Autistic social skills?

-Content Warning for enforced medical intervention
+Content warning for enforced medical intervention

 The researcher looked through past research papers, and decided that exercise improves Autistic children’s social skills.